 Calcium is the most abundant metal in most animals, including humans.
 Virtually all of the calcium in the human body is in the bones and teeth, and about one percent is used by cellular processes such as the release of neurotransmitters and regulating muscle contractions.

 Many dietary sources of calcium exist, although they may present problems with assimilating the calcium.
 For example, dairy products are high in calcium, but many people are lactose intolerant.
 This condition prevents an individual from eating more than about a half liter of non-fermented dairy products in a serving.
-Lactose intolerance is most common in people who aren’t of Indo-European descent.
 Many people are also allergic to dairy products.

 Leafy green vegetables such as chard, collard greens, spinach and rhubarb also have a high calcium content, but they may also contain significant levels of oxalic acid.
 This organic acid can bind to calcium to form calcium oxalate, which inhibits the absorption of calcium in the bloodstream.

-The uses of marine calcium in health supplements is primarily related to its role as a major component in bones.
-It can also support menstruation, kidney health and digestive functions.
+The use of marine calcium in health supplements is primarily related to its role as a major component in bones.
+It can also support menstruation, kidney health, and digestive functions.

 Calcium carbonate is an alkalizing agent that can neutralize excess stomach acid.
 This property may make marine calcium useful as an antacid.